qintarra/C-Sharp/Tasks/Collections_task/README.md

 - Creating an array with the specified first index based on the values of the array params.
 - Receiving first, last indexes, length, and values in form of a standard array with first index 0.
 - Access to writing and reading element based on a predetermined correct index.
+- Generating exceptions, specified in XML comments to class methods.